danish2562022/hyperparameter_optimization_pipeline/README.md

 Performance of machine learning model depends on the configuration of hyperparameters.
 Finding the optimal hyperparameters (hypeparameter tuning), could be very time consuming and challenging.

-In this project, we automate the hyperparameter optimization pipeline for classifier and regressor models.
+In this project, we automate the hyperparameter optimization pipeline for classification and regression models.

 Initially appeared on